 This might seem to contrast with the increased turnover of head coaches previously identified, but the trend is influenced by the change in club mix from year to year and the exact timing of the head coach appointments within the seasons.
-This is more evident if we look at the Big 5, which saw an increase in average job length of more than 17%, in great part due to the promotion of 1.
-FC Heidenheim 1846 to the Bundesliga.
-Their head coach, Frank Schmidt, has held his position at the club for almost 17 years - the longest tenure in the Big 5 associations and the third longest in Europe.
+This is more evident if we look at the Big 5, which saw an increase of more than 17%, in great part due to the promotion of Heidenheim to the Bundesliga.
+Their head coach Frank Schmidt has held his position at the club for almost 17 years-the longest tenure in the Big 5 associations and the third longest in Europe.

 Long-termers are rare: only ten top-tier and five second-tier coaches managing clubs last season had been in their job for ten or more years.
-Indeed, among all the head coaches in place at the end of June (or December for summer season clubs), fewer than 3% had been in their job for five or more years.
+Indeed, among all the head coaches in place at the end of June (or December for summer season clubs), fewer than 3% have been in their job for five or more years.